 (NOTE: If you join the service on Zoom, you will also be seen on the Facebook Live stream.)

 FOR FACEBOOK LIVE, search for “Congregation Beth Knesset Bamidbar” on Facebook.

-In addition, once or twice each month , BKB will have a “Regathering (in-person)” service that will be under strict rules for COVID.
+In addition, once or twice each month when the Rabbi is leading the service (EXCEPT FOR JANUARY AND FEBRUARY 2022 due to the Omicron variant surge), BKB will have a “Regathering (in-person)” service, at 7:30 pm, that will be under strict rules for COVID.
 These rules require: reserved seating (email email@example.com for reservations), mask wearing, and social distancing.
 No one will be admitted without a reservation.
-Upcoming Regathering services are noted below.
+Upcoming Regathering services will noted below when they resume.)

 The shaliach tzibburim (the messengers of a congregation in a public prayer) for these services will be: